michaelcolletti/michaelcolletti/README.md

 Welcome to this place.
 It's been a wild ride so far.
 Here are some things I'm learning and sharing.
 * [DevOps, Resume, Music and Projects](https://michaelcolletti.github.io/me)
 * [*DevOps as a Cultural Movement and Historical Moment for The New Class*](https://michaelcolletti.github.io/devops-writings)
-* ✨ CurrentFlavor-K8s: RedHat OpenShift, GKE
+* ✨ CurrentFlavor-K8s: RedHat OCP, GKE
 * ✨ CurrentFlavor-Cloud: GCP, AWS
 <!--
 **michaelcolletti/michaelcolletti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.